Student Note-taker Information

-Services for Students with Disabilities provides note taking support services as an accommodation for students with hearing, visual, motor limitations or those who have learning disabilities that significantly affect the ability to take notes in class.
+Services for Students with Disabilities provides note-taking support services as an accommodation for students with hearing, visual, motor limitations or those who have learning disabilities that significantly affect the ability to take notes in class.
 Note-taking assistance is provided to students whose documented disability impacts their ability to effectively take notes during course lectures and labs.
-The SSD student will meet with their Disability Management Specialist to determine if note-taking services are appropriate.
+The SSD student will meet with their Access and Ability Specialist to determine if note-taking services are appropriate.
 Note-taking is meant to supplement a student’s learning process, not as a substitute for attending class.

 Note-taking and Tape Recording in the Classroom

-- To initiate note-taking service, the student is to contact their Disability Management Specialist to discuss if note-taking is an appropriate accommodation.
+- To initiate note-taking service, the student is to contact their Access & Ability Specialist to discuss if note-taking is an appropriate accommodation.
 Students using the note-taking service will need to complete a Note-taking Accommodation Agreement.

 - SSD will provide the student with a letter of accommodations to be given to the professor by the student.
 The letters should be ready within five (5) working days of receipt of an appropriate and complete request.

-- It is the student’s responsibility to let the Note-taking Coordinator or their Disability Management Specialist know if a note-taker has not been solicited by the professor, or if the professor is hesitant about the student taping the lecture.
+- It is the student’s responsibility to let the Note-taking Coordinator know if a note-taker has not been solicited by the professor, or if the professor is hesitant about the student taping the lecture.

-- It is the student’s responsibility to let the Note-taking Coordinator or their Disability Management Specialist know if the note-taker is not sending notes, or they have not received notes by the third week of class.
+- It is the student’s responsibility to let the Note-taking Coordinator know if the note-taker is not sending notes, or they have not received notes by the third week of class.

 Note-taking Accommodation Agreement

-Note-taking agreement forms must have been signed by the student with their Disability Management Specialist, requesting the service each academic year.
+Note-taking agreement forms must have been signed by the student with their Access and Ability Specialist, requesting the service each academic year.